National Lottery (United Kingdom): Daily Play

 The Daily Play draw started on Monday 22 September 2003 and could be played every day except Sunday and Christmas Day.
 By selecting seven numbers between 1 and 27, players could win anything from a free lucky dip to £30,000.
 The draw gave its players the chance to win a free daily play lucky-dip for not matching any numbers in the draw.
 The entry fee to the Daily Play draw was £1 per board.

 Daily Play draws were broadcast via a webcast.
 In addition, from March 2005 to October 2005, the Daily Play draw was broadcast live on Challenge TV in the Glory Ball show, hosted by Jean Anderson, James McCourt, Jayne Sharp and Nikki Cowan.

-The National Lottery Daily Play Draw ended for good on Friday 6th May 2011.
+The National Lottery Daily Play Draw ended for good on Friday 6 May 2011.

 Lotto Plus 5

 Lotto Plus 5 was introduced in 2011 to plug the gaps between the Wednesday and Saturday Lotto draws, meaning it takes place on Mondays, Tuesdays, Thursdays, Fridays and Sundays.
 Players can enter by paying an extra £1 when buying their Lotto ticket, which enters the same ticket numbers into five separate draws.
 Each draw offers fixed prizes for matching 3, 4, 5 and 6 numbers, with the jackpot being worth £250,000.
 It has been estimated that the game produces an extra 500,000 Lotto winners every week.

-Due to the changes to the main Lotto game (most notably the introduction of the Lotto raffle), Plus 5 was discontinued; The last Plus 5 draw was played on Tuesday 1st October 2013, with the last date to buy a ticket being Monday 23rd September 2013.
+The Lotto Plus 5 draw was also the only National Lottery draw game to use a computer generated Automated Draw Machine (Random Number Generator) instead of a Mechanical Draw Machine, as used with their raffle games such as the Euromillions Millionaire Maker Code.
+Due to the changes to the main Lotto game (most notably the introduction of the Lotto raffle), Plus 5 was discontinued; The last Plus 5 draw was played on Tuesday 1 October 2013, with the last date to buy a ticket being Monday 23 September 2013.